 Community solar programs have become increasingly popular in the U.S. because they provide access to solar without the complexities of installing, owning, and operating individual systems.
 However, the expansion of community solar faces challenges of replicability across different states, utility territories, and solar market types.
-Many models have emerged with varying degrees of regulatory and market frameworks supporting them and little consistency exists on how programs are administered, participant benefits are assigned, and customers are charged.
+Many models have emerged with varying degrees of regulatory and market frameworks supporting them, and little consistency exists on how programs are administered, participant benefits are assigned, and customers are charged.

 While it is assumed that community solar meets the needs of customers, no comprehensive or comparative research has been conducted on the various models and costs.
 To date, the benefits of community solar are largely based on anecdotal evidence.
-The Smart Electric Power Alliance (SEPA) is working to spark the growth of community solar models that are more closely aligned with the needs and interests of consumers and stakeholders.
+The Smart Electric Power Alliance (SEPA) worked to spark the growth of community solar models that are more closely aligned with the needs and interests of consumers and stakeholders.

 In an effort to produce a range of more standardized, streamlined, and cost-effective business models that can be easily localized for different regions across the country, the project team researched and compared models, conducted consumer market research, and disseminated research results to solar industry stakeholders.
 Research on community solar models was driven by a working group made up of diverse stakeholders including utilities, solar industry representatives, state governments, nongovernmental organizations, and consumer advocacy organizations.